Mega-DatA-Lab/SpectralLDA-Spark/README.md

       -k, --k <value>          number of topics
-      --alpha0 <value>         sum of the topic distribution prior parameter --min-words <value>      minimum count of words for every document. default: 0 --idf-lb <value>         only work on terms with IDF above the lower bound. default: 1.0 --q <value>              number of iterations q for RandSVD of M2. default: 1 --M2-cond-num-ub <value>
-                               stop if the M2 condition number is higher than the given bound. default: 1000.0 --max-iter <value>       number of iterations of learning. default: 500 --tol <value>            tolerance for the ALS algorithm. default: 1.0E-6 --input-type <value>     type of input files: "obj", "libsvm" or "text". "obj" for Hadoop SequenceFile of RDD[(Long, SparseVector[Double])]. default: obj
+      --alpha0 <value>         sum of the topic distribution prior parameter --q <value>              number of iterations q for RandSVD of M2. default: 1 --max-iter <value>       number of iterations of learning. default: 500 --tol <value>            tolerance for the ALS algorithm. default: 1.0E-6 --input-type <value>     type of input files: "obj", "libsvm" or "text". "obj" for Hadoop SequenceFile of RDD[(Long, SparseVector[Double])]. default: obj